srinivasagudi0/Hangman/README.md

 # Hangman

-A simple Python-based Hangman game played in the console.
-Includes input validation, scoreboard tracking, and multiple playable rounds.
-Great for practicing loops, conditionals, and basic game logic.
+A console-based Hangman game written in Python.

+## Features
+- Randomly selects a word from a predefined list
+- Validates user input (single letter, lowercase, no repeats)
+- 8 attempts to guess the word
+- Tracks wins and losses during the session
+- Replayable with a main menu